Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Introduction

-In this work, a similar but new strategy can successfully be applied to several models of Weyl chamber walks in arbitrary dimension.
+This paper introduces a similar but new strategy which can be successfully applied to several models of Weyl chamber walks.
 In particular, for two classical step sets (simple walks and hesitating walks), we have found explicit bijections that exchange a domain constraint with an endpoint constraint.
 In the two-dimensional case, these bijections match walks in the quadrant $\{x\geq 0,\ y\geq 0\}$ ending at the origin (\emph{excursions}\footnote{More generally, we use the term excursion to indicate the set of walks with a prescribed start and end point.
 When they are not specified, the prescribed start and end is assumed to be the origin.}), and walks in the octant $\{x\geq y\geq 0\}$ and ending on the $x$-axis (\emph{axis-walks}).
 For both step sets, these bijections pass through decorated excursions restricted to the octant.
 Deciding exactly how to mark the steps in the decorated intermediary is less obvious than the Dyck walk example.
-We do this by using \emph{open arc diagrams\/} that are associated to the walks via the robust bijection of Chen \emph{et al.}~\cite{ChDeDuStYa07}.
-Rather, we require the extension to open arc diagrams due to Burrill~\emph{et al.\/}~\cite{BuCoFuMeMi15}.
-In their full generality, these bijections map open diagrams with no $(k+1)$-crossing\footnote{A $k$-crossing is a set of~$k$ mutually crossing arcs.} to walks in the $k$-dimensional Weyl chamber of type C $\{(x_1, \dots, x_k): x_1\geq \cdots\geq x_k\geq 0\}$ that end on the $x_1$-axis, where the number of open arcs gives the abscissa of the endpoint.
+We do this by using \emph{open arc diagrams\/} (corresponding to partial matchings and set partitions) that are associated to the walks via the robust bijection of Chen \emph{et al.}~\cite{ChDeDuStYa07} --- or more precisely, via its extension to open arc diagrams due to Burrill~\emph{et al.\/}~\cite{BuCoFuMeMi15}.
+In their full generality, these bijections map open arc diagrams with no $(k+1)$-crossing\footnote{A $k$-crossing is a set of~$k$ mutually crossing arcs.} to walks in the $k$-dimensional Weyl chamber of type C $\{(x_1, \dots, x_k): x_1\geq \cdots\geq x_k\geq 0\}$ that end on the $x_1$-axis, where the number of open arcs gives the abscissa of the endpoint.
 It is at the level of arc diagrams that the marking of the object is easiest to describe: we map walks that end on the $x$-axis to open arc diagrams, mark the location of the open arcs, remove them, and then apply the inverse bijection to get marked excursions.
 The schematic outline of our core idea is illustrated in Figure~\ref{fig:remOpArc}.
 The advantage of our approach is that it very easily generalizes to walks in arbitrary dimension.

 Once these decorated excursions are obtained, it remains to process the marks.
 This processing is handled differently for simple walks and for hesitating walks (where a further step of transfer of decorations is needed), but in both cases the marks are used to produce an unmarked walk in a larger domain.